 We treat all pets and wild animals with respect and our vet or nurse will discuss the options available to you:

-The cremations are carried out by a long established family run firm, based on a farm in Monmouthshire.
+The cremations are carried out by a local long-established family-owned company.
 We chose this company for their professionalism and compassionate service.

 There are two options available to you.